sisinflab/warprec/warprec/utils/config/README.md

 ## 🧠 Models Configuration

-The `Model Configuration` section defines how each and every model inside you experiment should be trained.
+The `Model Configuration` section defines how each model inside your experiment should be trained.

 WarpRec provides several options when it comes to setting up the training of your models that can be configured to match your experimental needs, including: